LivingWithHippos/blog-android/pages/01.home/01.ViewBinding/view-binding-recyclerview-multiple-layout/default.md

 [/details]

-### Building the list
+### Building the List

-- The list passed to the adapter will be a generic one since we want to use different items, let's create an interface for that.
-An int variable will be used to identify each item type:
+- The list passed to the adapter is a generic one since we want to use different items, let's create an interface for that.
+A variable is used to identify each item type:

 ```kotlin
 interface MultiListItem {
     val type: Int
 }
 ```
-In this example a Pair<String,String> and a String will be used as items:
+In this example a Pair<String, String> and a String are used as items:

 ```kotlin
 data class PoetAndQuote(val nameAndQuote: Pair<String,String>, override val type: Int = TYPE_PAIR): MultiListItem